Warning – This page contains graphic photos of wounds and skull fractures.

 When we wonder about the strength of the hammer and its ability to inflict significant wounds to the skin or fractures to the skull, then we need to remember that many variables are involved, and unless we do hitting tests with the actual hammer on Inge’s skull, we cannot say for sure that it would not be strong enough.
 Or even that it will be strong enough.
 We will never be able to do this experiment but we can ask ourselves some very basic and logical questions.

-Considering that this object travels to your head at about 2-3 meter per second, and considering your temporal skull bone (where most blows fell) is only about 4 mm thick, what do you think will happen?
+Considering that this object travels to your head at about 2-3 m/s, and considering your temporal skull bone (where most blows fell) is only ±4 mm thick, what do you think will happen?
 Take your middle finger and tap it quite hard on your temporal bone (just above your ear).
 Now imagine it being hit with this hammer’s head travelling at 2-3 m/s.

 Regarding whether the opener end would be strong enough: Firstly, there is absolutely nothing to read into the fact that the hammer bent on a pig’s head that was resting on steel table.
 Nothing.
 The hammer is bound to be damaged one way or another, considering the extreme strength of the blows (by Captain Jannie Bester) as can be seen on the video of the tests.
 There are vast differences between a pig’s head held down on an immovable steel table and a human head on a soft pillow and that is able to move around and rotate freely.